Central Committee of the Chinese Communist Party: Early history

-Since economic reforms of 1978
+Since the reform and opening up

 Since economic reforms began in 1978, the Central Committee has usually been composed of the leading figures of the party, government, the provinces, and the military.
-In contrast to Party Congresses, which have always been essentially ceremonial exercises, full meetings of the Central Committee have occasionally emerged as arenas in which there were substantive debates and decisions on party policy.
-An example of this was the Third Plenary Session of the 11th CCP Central Committee in 1978, at which China formally embarked on a project of economic reform.
-Deng Xiaoping also attempted to increase the level of "intra party democracy" in the 1980s by introducing so-called "more candidates than seats" election method (Cha'e xuanju).
-The Cha'e method meant that not everyone who was nominated would be elected to the Central Committee.
+In contrast to National Congresses of the CCP, which have always been essentially ceremonial exercises, full meetings of the Central Committee have occasionally emerged as arenas in which there were substantive debates and decisions on party policy.
+An example of this was the Third Plenary Session of the 11th CCP Central Committee in 1978, at which China formally embarked on the reform and opening up.
+Deng Xiaoping also attempted to increase the level of "intra party democracy" in the 1980s by introducing so-called "more candidates than seats" election method (差额选举), which meant that not everyone who was nominated would be elected to the Central Committee.

 Despite experimenting with power separation on a broad scale in the 1980s, including the separation of party and state leadership positions, real decision-making power continued to reside in the hands of a dozen or so party elites, including party elders that formed the Central Advisory Commission (later abolished).
 For instance, the decision to crack down on the 1989 Tiananmen Square protests, and on top leadership changes in its aftermath, such as the purge of then General Secretary Zhao Ziyang, were made by "party elders" and a small group of top leaders, without first convening the Central Committee.
 Zhao questioned the legality of his removal in his memoirs released in 2006.

 While Central Committee meetings do not usually serve as forums for substantive debate, they have sometimes 'fine-tuned' the policies agreed upon at the Politburo level.
 But the Central Committee does not, by convention, overturn policies decided at higher levels.
 The Central Committee is larger and has a somewhat more diverse ideological spectrum than the Politburo.
 Since its plenary sessions is a rare event that concentrates almost all of China's top leaders in one location, it could also be seen as a convenient venue for informal deal-making.